top of page

 THE CHARGES

-Mary Surrat was one of eight people tried for conspiracy to assassinate President Lincoln.
+Mary Surrat was one of nine people tried for conspiracy to assassinate President Lincoln.
 She was convicted largely on the testamony of John Lloyd and Louis Weichmann.
 Lloyd leased a tavern from Surratt while Weichmann was one of her tenants.

 THE VERDICT

 The military tribunal found her guilty on all charges but two.
 A death sentence required six of the nine votes of the judges.
-Surratt was sentenced to death, the first woman executed by the federal government
+Surratt was sentenced to death, the first woman executed by the federal government.

 THE AFTERMATH